Pattathu Raani

-Pattathu Raani is a 1992 Tamil-language comedy film directed by Manivasagam.
-The film stars Vijayakumar and Gautami leading an ensemble cast including Manorama, Goundamani, Janagaraj, Senthil, Delhi Ganesh and Manivasagam.
+Pattathu Raani is a 1992 Indian Tamil-language comedy film directed by Manivasagam.
+The film stars Vijayakumar and Gautami, leading an ensemble cast including Manorama, Goundamani, Janagaraj, Senthil, Delhi Ganesh and Manivasagam.
 It was released on 14 August 1992.

 Plot

 Jalagandeswaran and Rayappan are brothers and house owners of a small colony.
 The tenants refused to pay up their rents, knowing that the houses were built on State land.
 Rayappan has the idea to rent a vacant house to Usha, a beautiful company manageress.
 Usha is married to a middle-aged man Sundaram.
 The couple moves into their new house and befriends the neighbours.
-The married neighbours Jalagandeswaran, Viswanathan, Ganesan and Coimbatore fall in love with the beautiful Usha.
-They begin to woo the young woman.
+The married neighbours Jalagandeswaran, Viswanathan, Ganesan and Coimbatore fall in love with the beautiful Usha and they begin to woo the young woman.
 What transpires later forms the crux of the story.